Available since: v3.0.0

 set::complement

-The set::complement function returns the complement of two sets, namely a single set containing items which are not in the second set.
+The set::complement function returns the complement of two sets, namely a single set containing items that are in the first set but not in the second set.

 API DEFINITION